microsoft/AI-For-Beginners/README.md

 # Artificial Intelligence for Beginners - A Curriculum

 Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum all about **Artificial Intelligence**.

 In this curriculum, you will learn:

-* Different approaches to Artificial Intelligence, including "good old" symbolic approach with **Knowledge Representation** and reasoning.
+* Different approaches to Artificial Intelligence, including the "good old" symbolic approach with **Knowledge Representation** and reasoning.
 * **Neural Networks** and **Deep Learning**, which are at the core of modern AI.
-We will try to illustrate all ideas using code in two most popular frameworks - TensorFlow(http://TensorFlow.org) and PyTorch(http://pytorch.org).
+We will illustrate the concepts behind these important topics using code in two of the most popular frameworks - TensorFlow(http://Tensorflow.org) and PyTorch(http://pytorch.org).
-* **Neural Architectures** for working with Images and Text.
-We will try to cover very recent models, but may lack a little bit on state-of-the-art.
+* **Neural Architectures** for working with images and text.
+We will cover recent models but may lack a little bit on the state-of-the-art.
-* Less popular AI approaches, such as **Genetic Algorithms**
+* Less popular AI approaches, such as **Genetic Algorithms**.

-What we will not cover in this curricula:
+What we will not cover in this curriculum:
 * **Classic Machine Learning**, which is well described in our [Machine Learning for Beginners Curriculum](http://github.com/Microsoft/ML-for-Beginners)
-* Practical AI applications build using **[Cognitive Services](https://azure.microsoft.com/services/cognitive-services/?WT.mcid=academic-33554-dmitryso)**.
-You may want to go to separate courses on Microsoft Learn for [vision](https://docs.microsoft.com/learn/paths/create-computer-vision-solutions-azure-cognitive-services/?WT.mcid=academic-33554-dmitryso), [natural language processing](https://docs.microsoft.com/learn/paths/explore-natural-language-processing/?WT.mcid=academic-33554-dmitryso) and others.
+* Practical AI applications built using **[Cognitive Services](https://azure.microsoft.com/services/cognitive-services/?WT.mcid=academic-33554-dmitryso)**.
+For this, we recommend that you start with modules Microsoft Learn for [vision](https://docs.microsoft.com/learn/paths/create-computer-vision-solutions-azure-cognitive-services/?WT.mcid=academic-33554-dmitryso), [natural language processing](https://docs.microsoft.com/learn/paths/explore-natural-language-processing/?WT.mcid=academic-33554-dmitryso) and others.
 * Specific ML **Cloud Frameworks**, such as [Azure Machine Learning](https://azure.microsoft.com/services/machine-learning/?WT.mcid=academic-33554-dmitryso).
-There is great learning path [Build and operate machine learning solutions with Azure Machine Learning](https://docs.microsoft.com/learn/paths/build-ai-solutions-with-azure-ml-service/?WT.mcid=academic-33554-dmitryso) for this.
+There is a great learning path called [Build and operate machine learning solutions with Azure Machine Learning](https://docs.microsoft.com/learn/paths/build-ai-solutions-with-azure-ml-service/?WT.mcid=academic-33554-dmitryso) for this topic.
 * **Conversational AI** and **Chat Bots**.
-There is a separate [Create conversational AI solutions](https://docs.microsoft.com/learn/paths/create-conversational-ai-solutions/?WT.mcid=academic-33554-dmitryso) learning path, and you can also refer to [this blog post](https://soshnikov.com/azure/hello-bot-conversational-ai-on-microsoft-platform/)
+There is a separate [Create conversational AI solutions](https://docs.microsoft.com/learn/paths/create-conversational-ai-solutions/?WT.mcid=academic-33554-dmitryso) learning path, and you can also refer to [this blog post](https://soshnikov.com/azure/hello-bot-conversational-ai-on-microsoft-platform/) for more detail.

-For a gentle introduction to *AI in the Cloud* topic you may consider taking [Get started with artificial intelligence on Azure](https://docs.microsoft.com/learn/paths/get-started-with-artificial-intelligence-on-azure/?WT.mcid=academic-33554-dmitryso) Learning Path.
+For a gentle introduction to *AI in the Cloud* topic you may consider taking the [Get started with artificial intelligence on Azure](https://docs.microsoft.com/learn/paths/get-started-with-artificial-intelligence-on-azure/?WT.mcid=academic-33554-dmitryso) Learning Path.

 ---
 # Content